 Primary Sports Funding

 The Government was determined to secure a significant and lasting legacy from the very successful 2012 Olympic and Paralympic Games that were held in London.
-In order to achieve this and improve the provision of PE and Sport in primary schools, additional funding of £150 million per annum has been made available for the academic years 2013/14 and 2014 /15.
+In order to achieve this and improve the provision of PE and Sport in primary schools.
 This funding (provided jointly by the Departments for Education, Health and Culture, Media and Sport) is being allocated to primary school headteachers.
 This funding is ring-fenced and therefore can only be spent on provision of PE and sport in schools.

 At St. Cuthbert's we believe that sport plays an important part as it contributes to the health and well-being of our children.
 Sporting excellence and participation, alongside strong cultural opportunities, go hand in hand with academic standards.